stephanbuys/articles/grokking-diesel.md

 When designing your tables you should put plurals of your table names.
 As an example, Diesel will take the model `User` and search for the table `users`.
 You can define custom table names, but knowing the Diesel developers' assumptions will probably spare you some confusion.

 Diesel will take `PascalCase` Rust structs (which will probably describe single objects, or rows in your database table) and translate them into `snake_case` table names with an `s` tucked at the end to "pluralise" it.
-For example, `AFancyNamedObject` will be assumed to map to a table named `a_fancy_named_object`.
+For example, `AFancyNamedObject` will be assumed to map to a table named `a_fancy_named_objects`.

 ### Infer The Schema From The Database

 Diesel has the ability to inspect your actual database and infer a schema for use in Rust, this will be used to create the necessary DSL (domain specific language) that allows you to interact with your database in a safe, lightning fast, and strongly typed fashion.

 The Getting Started guide and examples use the `infer_schema!` macro.
 The major disadvantage of using this macro is, firstly, that you have _no_ idea how Diesel actually interprets your database's types (this matters for your models, which will be revealed later) and secondly it requires a bootstrapped database instance during compile time, which can be a bit of a pain when compiling as part of a pipeline that might not have your database and compiler toolchain available to each other.

 It is recommended that you use of the `diesel print-schema` subcommand and simply copy and paste the inferred schema into a file in your project (in the Getting Started guide this is `schema.rs` but it could just as easily be pasted into `lib.rs` or `main.rs`).

 What you will see is a `table!` macro similar to: